fledge-iot/fledge-south-csvplayback/docs/index.rst

 -------------

 The plugin also works in async mode.
 Though the default mode is poll.
-The async mode is faster but suffers with memory growth when sample rate is too high for the machine configuration
+The async mode is faster but suffers with memory growth when sample rate is too high for the machine configuration.

 Use the following sed operation for async and start the plugin again.
-(The second sed operation can be used if you want to revert back to poll mode.
-Restart the plugin in that case also.)
+The second sed operation, in similar way, can be used if you want to revert back to poll mode.
+Restart for the plugin service is required.

 .. code-block:: console